DoctorKhan/Manual-Override-Book/src/10_stage_pattern_recognition/01_part_intro.md

-# Part 1: The Evidence
+# Stage 1: The Evidence

 ##### The Magnetic Exception